 - Permanent repair to problem leaks

-- Can be applied under water
+- Can be applied in submerged conditions

 - Abrasive resistant